DSharpPlus/DSharpPlus/docs/articles/getting_started/mono.md

 # Halp!
 I tried ~~hard drugs~~ Mono and my bot crashes on start!

 Mono is an open-source implementation of the .NET Framework for non-Windows operating systems.
-However, it has a large share of flaws, some of which break support for DSharpPlus without extra effort.
+However, it has a large number of flaws, some of which break support for DSharpPlus without extra effort.
 It is generally recommended you stay away from it.

 ## But I cannot use Windows!
 What do?